k-int/kint-arches-documentation/deploying_arches_v7.md

 Error reading /mnt/c/testing/v7arches/v7arches/v7arches/webpack/webpack-stats.json.
 Are you sure webpack has generated the file and the path is correct?
 ```
 This is because we need to correct the webpack settings to point at the correct place.

+In development, ensure `yarn build development` or `yarn start` is run in a separate terminal at the same time as `python manage.py runserver` is running